gaetanserre/gaetanserre/README.md

 + #### <a  target="_blank" href="https://www.inria.fr/">Inria</a> \& <a  target="_blank" href="https://www.rte-france.com/">RTE</a>
   *May - August 2022*
   **Supervisor:** Isabelle Guyon

-  During this internship I participated in the creation of the 2022 edition of the challenge
-<a  target="_blank" href="https://l2rpn.chalearn.org/">Learn to Run a Power Network</a>
-in partnership with INRIA and RTE.
-My goal was to generate the competition data and create a reinforcement learning agent that would serve as the baseline for the competition.
-I was able to go to the
-<a  target="_blank" href="https://wcci2022.org/">WCCI</a>
-conference to present this edition.
+  Organization of a reinforcement learning and electrical network challenge merging in partnership with Réseau de Transport d'Électricité.
+ Creation of baseline agent merging RL and expert rules to stimulate the participants.
+ I submitted a <a target="_blank" href="https://arxiv.org/abs/2207.10330">paper</a> to IEEE SSCI as principal author & presented this edition at the IEEE WCCI conference.

 + #### <a  target="_blank" href="https://www.inria.fr/">Inria</a> \& <a  target="_blank" href="https://lmf.cnrs.fr/">LMF</a>
   *May - June 2021*
   **Supervisors:** Jean-Christophe Filliâtre & Andrei Paskevich